Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

-## Anonymity
+### Anonymous
-Anonymous Functions are a special way to declare a function.
-It doesn't include any `identifiers`, it only include the start and end with the function and `end` keywords, with some parameters if it even has one.
+Anonymous functions are a special way to declare a function.
+It doesn't include any `identifiers`, it only include the start and end with the function and `end` keywords, with some parameters if it includes one.
 This is only used for callbacks for specific built-in functions or a specific parameter requires a function to execute.

 Example:
 ```lua